 - Use mild spices like cumin, ginger, cardamom, cinnamon, fennel, coriander, salt, cloves, mustard and black pepper.

-- Camomile, fennel, ginger, lemon tea is good.
+- Chamomile, fennel, ginger, lemon etc. herbal teas are good.

 - Avoid using brown sugar and white sugar.

 - Incorporate Vata balancing herbs in your diet.